Items tagged “paediatrics”

 Published 10 Nov 2010

-Caput succedaneum is a manifestation of birth trauma, and it consists of a subcutaneous serosanguineous fluid collection beneath the newborn's scalp.
+Caput succedaneum is a manifestation of birth trauma, and it consists of a subcutaneous serosanguineous fluid collection external to the Galeal aponeurosis in the newborn's scalp.
 The fluid collection is extra-periosteal.
 It may be imaged with ultrasound, CT, or MRI.
-Caput succedaneum results from pressure on the presenting...
+Caput succedaneum results f...

 Juvenile granulosa cell tumour (ovary)